NationalSecurityAgency/kmyth/tpm2/INSTALL.md

 1. Download the code

-2. Build and install the kmyth logger
-  * In the `kmyth_log` directory run *make* and *make install*

-3. The documentation is built using *make doc*.
+2. The documentation is built using *make doc*.
 The doxygen generated documentation is put in ./doc.

-4. In the `tpm2` directory run *make* or  *make all* to create:
+3. In the `tpm2` directory run *make* or  *make all* to create:
+  * ./lib/libkmyth.so
   * ./bin/kmyth-seal
   * ./bin/kmyth-unseal
   * ./bin/kmyth-getkey

-5. The existing build (executables, object files, and documentation) can be cleared away to support a fresh build by using *make clean*.
+4. The existing build (executables, object files, and documentation) can be cleared away to support a fresh build by using *make clean*.

 ##### Running Kmyth Unit Tests